 Chris Cartwright – General SuperintendenT

-Elim Oasis’ Safeguarding Officer is Vanessa Proctor, and the Acting Deputy Safeguarding Officer is Sheila Walker.
+Elim Oasis Church’s Safeguarding Officer is Vanessa Proctor, and the Acting Deputy Safeguarding Officer is Sheila Sheila Walker.
 You may contact them using the contact form below.
 This form goes directly to them, so please do not use the general church contact form on this website.
-Our Safeguarding Policy is here; if you have any queries, please do not hesitate to contact Vanessa and Sheila
+Our Safeguarding Policy is here; if you have any queries, please do not hesitate to contact Vanessa or Sheila.

-An online referral form has been developed to support Elim Oasis Churches and Elim’s national safeguarding team to ensure robust record keeping for all safeguarding matters.
-Anyone is able to raise a safeguarding concern via this form.
+If you so wish, there is an online referral form which Elim’s national safeguarding team uses to ensure robust record-keeping for all safeguarding matters.
+Anyone can raise a safeguarding concern via this form.
 Copies of the form are automatically sent to the national safeguarding team and the referrer.
-The national safeguarding team follow up any referrals received.
-When Vanessa and Sheila receive information that needs to be passed on to the national safeguarding team, they complete this online form to enable the national team to have the information needed.
+The national safeguarding team follow up on any referrals received.
+When Vanessa and Sheila receive information that needs to be passed on to the national safeguarding team, they complete this online form to give the national team any further information that is needed.